 On February 28, 2020, the Company concluded a private placement by issuing 1,291,000 units at a price of \$0.40 per unit for net proceeds of \$509,173 after deducting share issuance costs of \$7,227.
 A commission of \$3,684 was paid in connection with this private placement.
 Each unit onsists of one common share and one warrant for a total of 1,291,000 common shares and 1,291,000 warrants.
 Each warrant will entitle the holder to acquire one additional common share of the Company at an exercise price of \$0.65 until February 28, 2022.
 The Company may, at its option, accelerate the expiry date under certain conditions.
-These warrants have been recorded at a value of \$77,413 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (d)).
+These warrants have been recorded at a value of \$77,413 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (c)).
 As part of this private placement, the Company also issued a total of 9,210 broker warrants.
 Each broker warrant entitles its holder to purchase one common share at \$0.65 per share until February 28, 2022.
-These warrants have been recorded at a value of \$601 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (d)).
-As part of this private placement, the Company 28, 2022.
-These warrants have been recorded at a value of \$601 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (d)).
+These warrants have been recorded at a value of \$601 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (c)).
 As a result, the broker warrants were recorded under warrants and as share issuance costs as a reduction of share capital in the statement of changes in equity.
 Share issuance costs amounted to \$7,828 including the fair value of the broker warrants of \$601.